patela23ATWIT/Employment-Treads-and-Salary-Analysis/README.md

 The dataset used for this project can be found on [Kaggle](https://www.kaggle.com/datasets).
 Kaggle is a platform for data scientists to help explore and analyze data from a reliable source.
 The creator of this dataset is Sinhasatwik and can be accessed here [Salary_Base_Data](https://www.kaggle.com/datasets/sinhasatwik/salary-base-data).

 The data has over 6,600 samples with 6 features including Age, Gender, Education Level, Job Title, Years of Experience, and Salary.
-With the objective of finding trends and disparities between these factors and the salary of the employee.
+To find trends and disparities between these factors and the salary of the employee.

 Preview of Data:
 ![Data](https://github.com/patela23ATWIT/Employment-Treads-and-Salary-Analysis/assets/90491468/c15a60a1-1a8d-4c48-82e7-2ef81d6b5b36)

+The only cleaning that had to be done to the "Salary_Data.csv" was the removal of all empty rows.
+Otherwise, the dataset has not been changed or altered in any way.